reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 \end{align}$$

 Where the `exchangeRate` is actually `refPerTok`.
-It is implemented by the pool contract [`convertToAssets][maple-code-pool-contract-converttoassets].
+It is implemented by the pool contract [convertToAssets][maple-code-pool-contract-converttoassets].

 The `totalAssets` take the accrued interests and past losses into account.

 ### Conditions of Default

-Defaults of the collateral happen when `refPerTok` decreases.
+Defaults of the collateral happen when `refPerTok` decreases below the allowed dropped set for "revenue hiding".

-This happens iff `` from the ERC4626 decreases.
+And this happens iff `convertToAssets` from the ERC4626 decreases.

 As detailed in [appendix section](#appendix-exchange-rate-break-down) this can only be triggered by loan default.
 This section explains why the collateral does not default on loan impairment.